Published his first book, launched a podcast, and took a road trip across the United States.

 You don't see the value in investing in yourself.

-You are struggling to make ends meet, or you'd have to borrow money to join the program.
+You are struggling to make ends meet.

 You don't mind watering down your goals (or quitting) if they are too hard to achieve.